willynilly/universion/README.md

 # Verple

-**Verple** is a ridiculously serious, conservative universal version format, comparator, serializer, and protocol.
+**Verple** is a ridiculously strict and ultra-conservative universal version format, comparator, serializer, and protocol.

 ## Design Goals